 Academic Honesty Guidelines: "All students are required to abide by the Academic Honesty Guidelines which have been accepted by the University.
 The academic community of students and faculty at the University of Florida strives to develop, sustain and protect an environment of honesty, trust, and respect.
 Students are expected to pursue knowledge with integrity.
 Exhibiting honesty in academic pursuits and reporting violations of the Academic Honesty Guidelines will encourage others to act with integrity.
 Violations of the Academic Honesty Guidelines shall result in judicial action and a student being subject to the sanctions in paragraph XIV of the Student Code of Conduct".
+The conduct set forth hereinafter constitutes a violation of the Academic Honesty Guidelines (University of Florida Rule 6C1-4.017)

 The mathematics department expects you to follow the Student Honor Code.
 We are bound by university policy to report an instance of suspected cheating to the proper authorities.
 You may find the Student Honor Code and read more about student rights and responsibilities concerning academic honesty here.

-In addition, we remind you that lecture videos and the interactive guided study in Google Drive are the property of the University/faculty member and may not be distributed/shared without prior permission from the coordinator and may not be used for any commercial purpose.
+In addition, we remind you that lecture videos, notes and GLC2 are the property of the University/faculty member and may not be distributed/shared without prior permission from the coordinator and may not be used for any commercial purpose.
 Students found to be in violation may be subject to discipline under the Student Conduce Code.